- Education and Science»

 The original lab built in 1985 has since been replaced by a larger adjoining facility, with work completed in 2010 and today, research at the LSC continues apace with current experiments including the search for dark matter, the nature of neutrinos and geodynamics.
 The LSC also hosts regular international seminars and conferences where scientists from across the globe come together to ponder the phenomenon that is our Universe.

 It is possible to visit the Laboratory by applying to take part in a guided tour of the facility.
-For more information please check the link in the 'Further Info' section below.
+For more information please check out the LSC website.